 The merger proposal is described in detail in the accompanying Consent Solicitation Statement/Prospectus.
+In response to the rules of the Securities and Exchange Commission, the limited partnerships' most recent Annual Reports on Form 10-K and Quarterly Reports on Form 10-Q have been included in this package for your review.
 We realize the amount of information required by the Securities and Exchange Commission results in a sizable document, but we urge you to read it carefully.

-After you have reviewed the enclosed solicitation materials, we urge you to vote "FOR" the proposal by completing, signing and dating the enclosed Consent Form and returning it by March 31, 1998 in the enclosed postage-paid envelope.
+After you have reviewed the enclosed solicitation materials, we urge you to vote "FOR" the proposal by completing, signing and dating the enclosed Consent Form and returning it by April 9, 1998 in the enclosed postage-paid envelope.

 In the pages that follow, we have described the risks and benefits of voting "FOR" the proposed merger.
-We have also provided a question and answer memo which we believe will answer many of the questions you might have.
-If you have further questions, you can call our Investor Services Department at 1-800-239-8787.
+We have also provided a Question and Answer Memo which we believe will answer many of the questions you might have.
+If you have further questions, you can call our Investor Services Department at 1-800-239-8787 Option 2.